Configuration Reference

 Main Configuration

-Section titled “Main Configuration”The main configuration file is config/config.yaml
+Section titled “Main Configuration”The main configuration file is etc/config.yaml, which uses ERB templates to integrate environment variables.

 Getting started: